harryxu/laravel-theme/README.md

 ## TODO
   * Configurable themes base path.
-  * Configurable theme view path?
+  * Template files in public path may not a good idea, configurable theme view path?

 ## Install